Plano Collor: Inflation stabilization plans

 Three separate plans to stabilize inflation were carried out during Collor's two years in power.
 The first two, Collor Plans I and II, were headed by the finance minister, Zélia Cardoso de Mello.
-In May 1991, Zélia was replaced by Marcílio Marques Moreira, who carried out a homonymous plan, the Marcílio Plan (Portuguese: Plano Marcílio).
+In May 1991, Zélia was replaced by Marcílio Marques Moreira, who carried out an eponymous plan, the Marcílio Plan (Plano Marcílio).

 Collor Plan I

 Brazil had suffered through several years of hyperinflation: in 1989, the year before Collor took office, average monthly inflation was 28.94%.
 The Collor Plan sought to stabilize inflation by "freezing" government liability (such as internal debt) and restricting money flow in order to halt inertial inflation.

 The freeze caused a strong reduction in trade and output of industry.
 With the reduction in the money supply from 30% to 9% of GDP, the rate of inflation dropped from 81% in March to 9% in June.
 The government faced two choices: they could either hold the freeze, and risk a recession brought about by the reduction of economic activity, or re-monetize the economy by "unfreezing" money flow and risk the return of inflation.

 Rapid, uncontrolled re-monetization of the economy had been named as the cause the failure of the previous economic stabilization plans in controlling inflation.
 The Collor government would have to "throttle" the re-monetization in order to keep inflation down.
 To do so, it could utilize a wide combination of economic tools to affect the speed of re-monetization, such as taxes, exchange rates, money flow, credit and interest rates.

 For the next few months after the plan was implemented inflation continued on an upward trend.
 By January 1991, nine months after the plan began, it had climbed back to 20% a month.

 The failure of the Plano Collor I in controlling inflation is credited by both Keynesian and monetarist economists to the Collor government's failure to control the re-monetization of the economy.
-The government had opened several "loopholes" which contributed to the increase of the money flow: Taxes and other government bills issued prior to the freeze could be paid with the old Cruzado, creating a form of "liquidity loophole" which was fully exploited by the private sector.
+The government had opened several "loopholes" which contributed to the increase of the money flow: Taxes and other government bills issued prior to the freeze could be paid with the old cruzado, creating a form of "liquidity loophole" which was fully exploited by the private sector.
 A number of individual exceptions to individual sectors of the economy were opened by the government, such as retirees' savings and "special financing" for the government payroll.
-As the government issued more and more exceptions granting liquidity, these were later dubbed little faucets (Portuguese: torneirinhas).
+As the government issued more and more exceptions granting liquidity, these were later dubbed 'little faucets' (torneirinhas).